dtransla-maker/copilot-chief-of-staff-for-managers/README.md

 > Status: public playbook draft
 > Audience: people managers, functional leaders, project managers, program managers, chiefs of staff, enablement teams, and Microsoft 365 Copilot champions
 > Scope: Microsoft 365 Copilot, Copilot Chat, Outlook, Teams, meeting context, SharePoint, OneDrive, Agent Builder, and selective Copilot Studio escalation

-## Why this exists

-The public hook is simple: **Copilot can become a chief of staff for every manager, not just executives.**

-Most managers do not need ten agents on day one.

-They need one reliable operating rhythm that helps them:

-- start the day with clear priorities
-- prepare for key meetings
-- track commitments and follow-ups
-- protect focus time
-- review team execution weekly
-- avoid turning Copilot into another inbox ritual

 ## The 3-phase deployment model